br101/zephyr-dw3000-decadriver/README.md

 only one DW3000 chip per board and we removed the big IOCTL function which is a unnecessary huge waste of space on embedded platforms.

-There is a similar project https://github.com/br101/dw3000-decadriver-source which contains the same driver and Zephyr support but also supports other platforms such as ESP32 and the old NRF SDK.

 The driver can be used by adding this repository as a zephyr module in `west.yml`, or by adding the module to CMakeLists.txt, e.g.: